 Another must-see is the Valley of the Temples in Agrigento.
 Featuring some of the most incredible examples of Greater Greece art, this UNESCO World Heritage Site remains the most popular attraction on the entire island.
 And this is just one of the dozens of spectacular sights in the area, so you will want to take your time exploring the southern coast of the island.

 Additionally, don’t cut it too close at the end.
-Taormina is one of the final stops of the road trip, but it’s still an incredible place.
+Taormina is one of the final stops of this Italy road trip, but it’s still an incredible place.
 It features the Ancient Theater of Taormina that was built in 3rd century BC, and which remains of the most incredible sights on the east coast of the island.

 Avid hikers will be thrilled to know that they can hike to Mount Etna without any guides!
 And you can do it in one day – just drive straight to the parking lot at the base of the mountain and set out on the 18-kilometer adventures.
 It’s a difficult and physically challenging hike, but it’s without a doubt worth it.